 - Portacaths contain a small chamber placed under the skin inserted into a vein, usually in the chest.

+Regular appointments will be made so that your doctor and chemotherapy nursing team can assess your side effects and ensure you are coping with the treatment.
 For most treatments a blood test is required before each session (cycle) of chemotherapy.

+Specially trained chemotherapy nurses, working closely with the oncology team, will administer the treatment All patients are assessed prior to each cycle of chemotherapy, either by a doctor or a senior chemotherapy nurse, in the oncology clinic.
 Any necessary modifications to the treatment or anti-sickness drugs will be made in the clinic, so please let the doctors or nurses know which side effects you have experienced.

+It may be possible to take a holiday in between cycles of chemotherapy.
+However, delaying the next cycle of chemotherapy for a holiday is not recommended.
 Holidays abroad are best avoided until after chemotherapy is complete.
 Travel insurance for people being treated for cancer can be very costly.
 More information is available via the Macmillan Website.